nikgolos/fluently_extension/README.md

 - Automatically detects when you join a Google Meet meeting
 - Automatically starts transcribing when a meeting is detected
 - Records and transcribes speech in real-time
+- Enhanced echo cancellation for improved transcription of other speakers on calls
 - Auto-saves transcriptions at regular intervals
 - View and manage saved transcriptions
 - Simple and intuitive interface